This course satisfies two SAS Core Requirements

 |15||The Need for Control: The Psychology Behind Photographic Manipulation||Rose||M,W/7||MU-038||17342||CAC|

 *Honors College students and SAS Honors students enroll in Section H1

-02,03 - Food, Culture and Politics in the Digital Age
+02 - Food, Culture & Politics in the Digital Age

 Multimedia appeals to various senses, but not all of them at once.
 How can students use digital platforms to create something that comes close to experiencing the real thing of food?
 Additionally, how can social media disseminate information about the food world, specifically agriculture and the politics that surround it?
 How can these media bring awareness to the forefront and encourage social action?
 In this course, students will consider these questions as they engage with all varieties of food literature (novels, restaurant reviews, political essays, how-to videos, food blogs) and how their own identities are created through food.
 As a result of our discussions, students will create a podcast, a video essay, and other related assignments.